k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/03_fabric_commonDB_runtime.md

 A reference backup is stored in the same storage as defined on DEFAULT_LU_FILES_STORAGE_TYPE parameter in the config.ini, unless the COMMONS_BACKUP_DEFAULT_STORAGE parameter is set up in the config.ini.

-When a new node is added to the Fabric cluster or when running a restart on an existing node, Fabric checks whether common backup exists for this node,  otherwise it asks for a new refreshed snapshot.
+When a new node is added to the Fabric cluster or when running a restart on an existing node, Fabric checks whether a local common file exists, if not, it proceeds with checking whether common backup exists for this node, otherwise it asks for a new refreshed snapshot.

 The following commands are available for backing up/downloading a backup to - a local node: